Report Aug. 28, 2023

 Developing countries lead energy demand

-- Global demand reaches about 660 quadrillion Btu in 2050, up ~15% versus 2021, reflecting a growing population and rising prosperity.
+- Global demand reaches about 660 quadrillion Btu in 2050, up about 15% versus 2021, reflecting a growing population and rising prosperity.

 - Electricity generation is the largest sector and one of the fastest-growing, driven mainly by expanding access to reliable electricity in developing countries.
 Growing electrification is partially offset by efficiency gains in the developed countries.